amarillion/allegro-buildenv/README.md

 * allegro 5, release, debug and static builds

 amarillion/alleg5-plus-buildenv
-* same as above, but also includes libcurl-dev and cppunit
+* same as above, but also includes libcurl-dev, cppunit, and inkscape (for automated conversion of svg images)

 amarillion/alleg4-buildenv
 * allegro 4, release and debug builds